CyTOF/ImageMassCytometry/README.md

 # Imaging Mass Cytometry

 Tools to analyze imaging mass cytometry data.
-These software tools have been developed in a collaboration between [Thomas Walter](http://members.cbio.mines-paristech.fr/~twalter/index.html) (Centre for Computational Biology, Mines ParisTech) and Elodie Segura (Institut Curie).
+These software tools have been developed in a collaboration between [Thomas Walter](http://members.cbio.mines-paristech.fr/~twalter/index.html) (Centre for Computational Biology, Mines ParisTech) in collaboration with [Elodie Segura](https://science.curie.fr/members/elodie-segura/) (Institut Curie).
 This is a first very preliminary version; this README shows how to produce the results published in [1].

 ## Imaging Technique

-The images have been produced by [Fluidigm Canada Inc](https://www.fluidigm.com).
-Each channel corresponds to one protein (like in immunofluorescence), but we have typically tens of channels.
-In order to import the data into our software, we first need to export it with the MCD viewer provided by Fluidigm as OME tiff (each channel is one image).
+The images in [1] have been produced by [Fluidigm Canada Inc](https://www.fluidigm.com).
+Each channel shows the spatial distribution of one protein in the same section of a human tonsil.
+In these data, we have typically tens of channels.
+In order to import the data into our software, we first need to export individual images with the MCD viewer provided by Fluidigm as OME tiff (each channel is one image).

 ## Installation